gcallah/Rationalism/CommonCause/common.md

 integralist state is tolerant of various intra-Catholic disputes about policy, but intolerant of positions that undermine the Church's authority.

+(Oddly enough, Vallier mentions this contention... and then simply leaves it unansewred.)

 For anyone well-educated in political history, this fact will hardly be surprising.
 Most stable polities in history have organized a society around a particular view of human life, and how that life relates to the cosmos as a